anupaDev1989/mastercamera-web/DOCS/features.md

 - Shared, **cloud-backed inventory** across the team
 - **Role-based access** to protect critical data
 - Smooth, **real-time syncing** between devices
-**Solves:** No more fragmented records or confusion across team members and devices.
+**No more:** fragmented spreadsheets, conflicting records, or confusion across your team’s devices.

 ---